the time has come to

 Trees are not the only types of Tiles you can place on the board.

-PLAYING A SPELL CARD
+PLAYING SPELL CARDS

 You can play Spell Cards from your hand during the Day Phase of your turn.